 There are two layers of plastic synaptic weights, pre- and post-MB: AL \rightarrow MB ($M^{P,K}, M^{Q,K}$), and MB \rightarrow ENs ($M^{K,E}$).
-Learning rate parameters of the Network Model were calibrated to match experimental effects of octopamine on PN firing rates and known moth learning speed (eg 4 - 8 trials to induce behavior modification) Riffell et al. (2012).
+Learning rate parameters of the Network Model were calibrated to match experimental effects of octopamine on PN firing rates and known moth learning speed (e.g., 4-8 trials to induce behavior modification) (Riffell et al., 2012).
 The Network Model does not decay unused synaptic weights.
 Training does not alter octopamine delivery strength matrices ($M^{O,}$).
-That is, the neuromodulator channels are not plastic (unlike, for example, the case in Grant et al. (2017)).
+That is, the neuromodulator channels are not plastic (unlike, for example, the case in Grant et al., 2017).

-686 4.4.5 Odor and octopamine injections
+4.3.5.
+Odor and Octopamine Injections

 Odors and octopamine are modeled as hamming windows.
-The smooth leading and trailing edges ensures low stiffness of the dynamic ODEs, and allows a 10 mSec timestep to give accurate evolution of the SDEs in simulations.
+The smooth leading and trailing edges ensures low stiffness of the dynamic ODEs, and allows a 10 mS timestep to give accurate evolution of the SDEs in simulations.

-690 4.4.6 Training
+4.3.6.
+Training

 Training on an odor consists of simultaneously applying stimulations of the odor, injecting octopamine, and "switching on" Hebbian growth.
-Training with 5 to 10 odor stimulations typically produces behavior change in live moths.
+Training with 5-10 odor stimulations typically produces behavior change in live moths.